Greg215/go-dotenv-dockerfile/README.md

 ## How to ##

 This simple command line will provide you option for render DOTENV with source from .env file.
-Best to describe it is to show example.
+Best to describe it is to show example - files for this example you can find in example directory.

 First of all our files, first `Dockerfile.env` that will be our template: